What is the Balance Sheet Equation?

 - It makes easier for the management to figure out the value of the third component of the accounting equation if the values of two other components are known.

 - The accuracy in the practice of accountancy is maintained by the accountants because of the accounting equation.

 - It helps the management to track errors occurred while preparing the financial statements.

 - The Balance sheet equation does not provide the detailed effect of the transaction.
 It only matches the debts with the credits but fails to specify the reasons for the same.

-- Balance sheet equation provides a basic understanding of the dual entry system of accounting but does not state the reason behind its use in accounting.
+- It provides a basic understanding of the dual entry system of accounting but does not state the reason behind its use in accounting.

 Limitations of the Balance Sheet Equation

 The balance sheet equation always balances out the balance sheet, but it does not give the idea to the investor about the working of the company.
 For analyzing the performance investors have to interpret numbers shown and performance that whether the company has enough assets, whether liabilities are too much or too less and whether the company used proper financing option in order to attain the growth in the long term.

 - The two main components of the balance in any company which helps in knowing its financial position are assets and liabilities.
 The third section includes the shareholders’ equity or Owner’s equity.

 - The balance sheet equation is also known as the accounting equation or basic accounting equation and is the representation of how the three important components, assets, liabilities, and shareholders’ equity are associated.